-This year has also been one of reflection for CBT, as we completed evaluations on three of our long running programs.
-The feedback from these evaluations was generally positive, and we will be implementing some administrative changes to our programs in the next few months as a result of recommendations made by the evaluations.
+This year has also been one of reflection for CBT, as we completed evaluations on four of our long running programs.
+The feedback from these evaluations was generally positive, and we have started implementing some administrative changes to our programs as a result of recommendations made by the evaluations.